Devon Rex vs Domestic Longhair: Complete Comparison (2026)

 Insurance and Health Coverage Comparison

 Comparing insurance value between Devon Rex and Domestic Longhair requires analyzing each breed's lifetime health cost trajectory.
-Devon Rex faces health risks from Genetic Conditions and Coat and Skin Issues that generate specific claim patterns, while Domestic Longhair's Genetic Conditions and General Health Concerns drives different insurance utilization.
+Devon Rex faces health risks from Genetic Conditions and Coat and Skin Issues that generate specific claim patterns, while Domestic Longhair's the breed-typical condition profile flagged in veterinary literature for this lineage drives different insurance utilization.
 Over Devon Rex's 12-15 years lifespan, expected veterinary costs may differ significantly from Domestic Longhair's 12-18 years cost horizon.
 With comparable sizing, cost differences between Devon Rex and Domestic Longhair come primarily from condition-specific treatment expenses.
 The insurance decision should factor into your overall cat choice: a breed with higher insurance costs may still be the better financial choice if other ownership costs are lower.

 Long-Term Commitment Assessment